Any questions left?

 Port Elizabeth will be your airport of arrival and departure.
 Please arrive one day before the course begins.
 Our partner’s transfer service will pick you up at 01:00 PM and take you to Camp Ulovane.

 Depending on whether you take part in the 6-months or 4-week training your schedule will vary.
-If you stay in the course for 6 months, the first 17 weeks of your training will focus on the Apprentice Field Guide and Apprentice Trails Guide subjects – for example, ecology, geology, astronomy, taxonomy, animal behaviour, plant use and, of course, guiding and guest interaction plus rifle handling, tracking and walking safaris.
+If you stay in the course for 6 months, the first 17 weeks of your training will focus on the Apprentice Field Guide and the Apprentice Trails Guide Course subjects – for example, ecology, geology, astronomy, taxonomy, animal behaviour, plant use and, of course, guiding and guest interaction plus rifle handling, tracking and walking safaris.

 The actual 4-week Marine Guide programme serves to expand your previously gained guiding know-how by introducing you to South Africa’s coastal and marine life.
 Throughout the training you will be taught on a variety of subjects including marine wildlife and plants (marine mammals, birds, reptiles, fish, sea plants), geology, astronomy, historical aspects, conservation management and, of course, marine guiding.